Syntagma Musicum

 Syntagma Musicum (1614-1620) is a musical treatise in three volumes by the German composer, organist, and music theorist Michael Praetorius.
 It was published in Wittenberg and Wolfenbüttel.
-It is one of the most commonly used research sources for seventeenth-century music theory and performance practice The second volume, De Organographia, illustrates and describes musical instruments and their use; this volume in particular became a valuable guide for research and reconstruction of early instruments in the twentieth century, and thus an integral part of the early music revival.
-Though never published, Praetorius intended a fourth volume on musical composition.
+It is one of the most commonly used research sources for seventeenth-century music theory and performance practice.
+The second volume, De Organographia, illustrates and describes musical instruments and their use; this volume in particular became a valuable guide for research and reconstruction of early instruments in the twentieth century, and thus an integral part of the early music revival.
+Though never published, Praetorius intended to write a fourth volume on musical composition.